FACING FOSTER CARE IN ALASKA

 Picture

 Amanda is an alumni of Alaska's foster care system.
 Amanda along with group of foster youth/alumni, co-founded Facing Foster Care in Alaska in 2003.
 Through her advocacy with FFCA She has led efforts to expand services and supports for foster youth across Alaska.
-Amanda is the Associate Director of the Office of Youth Empowerment (OYE), a partnership of the Child Welfare Academy and FFCA.
-She manages the college fund for foster youth, provides training for child welfare staff & allies, and offers countless opportunities for foster youth/alumni to engage as leaders.
-Amanda has been recognized for her work to amplify youth voice.
-She received the Casey Excellence for Children Award, was named one of Alaska’s Top 40 Under 40, was recognized by Alaska Children’s Trust as a Champion for Kids, was honored by the YWCA as a Woman of Achievement, and was named one of Treehouse Foundation's Champions for Re-Envisioning Foster Care in in America in 2020.
+Amanda is the former Director of the Child Welfare Academy where she oversaw training of child welfare staff, the Office of Youth Empowerment (OYE), a partnership of the Child Welfare Academy and FFCA and spent a decade managing the college fund for foster youth.
+She was a foster parent for 15 years and has adopted from foster care.
+Amanda has been recognized for her work to amplify youth voice and sharing her own experience.
+She received the Casey Excellence for Children Award, was named one of Alaska’s Top 40 Under 40, was recognized by Alaska Children’s Trust as a Champion for Kids, was honored by the YWCA as a Woman of Achievement, was named one of Treehouse Foundation's Champions for Re-Envisioning Foster Care in in America in 2020, and was recognized by the University of Alaska Anchorage as an Alumni of Distinction in 2021.

 Angel Gonzales